Logistics Company Owner in Quebec with a $3M Earnout: Capital Gains Reserve and Revenu Québec Rules in 2026

 Quick Answer

 On a $3M earnout from a Quebec logistics share sale, the $1,250,000 LCGE shelters the first $1.25M of gain.
-The remaining $1.75M taxable gain, if recognized all in one year, generates approximately $600,000 of Quebec tax at the 53.31% top combined rate.
-The capital gains reserve under Section 40(1)(a)(iii) lets the seller spread that $1.75M over up to 5 years — reducing the total tax to approximately $533,000 by keeping more of each year's gain at the 50% inclusion rate (gains under $250K) instead of the 66.67% tier.
-The reserve saves roughly $66,500 on this deal.
+Capital gains for individuals in 2026 are included at a flat 50% (the federal government's proposed June 2024 increase to 66.67% on gains above $250K was cancelled outright in March 2025 and never took effect), so the remaining $1.75M of capital gain produces $875,000 of taxable income.
+If recognized all in one year, that $875K stacks heavily above Quebec's $253K top-bracket threshold and generates approximately $420,000 of combined federal-Quebec tax.
+The capital gains reserve under Section 40(1)(a)(iii) lets the seller spread the recognition over up to 5 years — keeping each year's $175,000–$220,000 of taxable income inside Quebec's mid-brackets rather than the 53.31% top bracket — reducing the total tax to approximately $310,000.
+The reserve saves roughly $110,000 on this deal through marginal-bracket arbitrage.
 Revenu Québec mirrors the federal reserve rules, but requires parallel provincial reporting on the TP-274.

 Talk to a CFP — free 15-min call